-Running for elected office is one of the best ways someone can give back to their community.
-Whether they want to run for city council, county representative or school board, every candidate must begin their campaign by making the decision to actually run.
+Running for elected office is one of the best ways you can give back to their community.
+Whether you want to run for city council, county commissioner or local school board, you must begin by making the decision to run.

 Getting yourself on the ballot takes time, effort and money.
-Running for office takes personal sacrifice and extracts a toll not only on you, but also on your family and close supporters.
+It takes personal sacrifice and extracts a toll not only on you, but also on your family and close supporters.

-There are many questions to ask before getting started in politics.
+There are many questions you’ll want to answer before getting started in politics.

 - Are you ready to get involved?